Iterated spans and classical topological field theories

 \begin{defn} Suppose $\mathcal{C}$ is a complete $n$-fold Segal object in $\mathcal{X}$ with $n > 1$.
 We say that $\mathcal{C}$ \emph{has adjoints for 1-morphisms} if the maps $\mathfrak{f}^{*},\mathfrak{g}^{*} \colon \Adj(u_{(\infty,2)}\mathcal{C}) \to \Mor_{1}(u_{(\infty,2)}\mathcal{C})$ are both equivalences. \end{defn}

 \begin{defn} Suppose $\mathcal{C}$ is a complete $n$-fold Segal object in $\mathcal{X}$ with $n > 1$.
-For $n > k > 1$ we say that $\mathcal{C}$ \emph{has adjoints for k-morphisms} if for all maps $\phi \colon X \to \Ob(\mathcal{C})^{\times 2}$ in $\mathcal{X}$, the complete $(n-1)$-fold Segal object $\mathcal{C}_{\phi}$, defined by the pullback square \nolabelcsquare{\mathcal{C}_{\phi}}{\mathcal{C}_{1}}{X}{\mathcal{C}_{0}^\times 2} in $(k-1)$-fold Segal objects, has adjoints for $(k-1)$-morphisms.
+For $1 < k < n$ we say that $\mathcal{C}$ \emph{has adjoints for k-morphisms} if for all maps $\phi \colon X \to \Ob(\mathcal{C})^{\times 2}$ in $\mathcal{X}$, the complete $(n-1)$-fold Segal object $\mathcal{C}_{\phi}$, defined by the pullback square \nolabelcsquare{\mathcal{C}_{\phi}}{\mathcal{C}_{1}}{X}{\mathcal{C}_{0}^\times 2} in $(k-1)$-fold Segal objects, has adjoints for $(k-1)$-morphisms.
 We say that $\mathcal{C}$ \emph{has adjoints} if it has adjoints for $k$-morphims for all $k =1,\ldots, n-1$. \end{defn}

-\begin{defn} If $\mathcal{C}$ is a (not necessarily complete) $n$-fold Segal object in $\mathcal{X}$, we say that $\mathcal{C}$ has adjoints (for $k$-morphisms) if this is true of the completion $L\mathcal{C}$. \end{defn}
+\begin{defn} If $\mathcal{C}$ is a (not necessarily complete) $n$-fold Segal object in $\mathcal{X}$, we say that $\mathcal{C}$ \emph{has adjoints} (for $k$-morphisms) if this is true of the completion $L\mathcal{C}$. \end{defn}

-\begin{defn} A \emph{monoidal complete $n$-fold Segal object} in $\mathcal{X}$ is an associative algebra object in $\CSS^{n}(\mathcal{X})$.
-As in Definition~\ref{defn:monSegsp}, we may identify these with certain $(n+1)$-fold Segal objects in $\mathcal{X}$ whose objects are a point.
-We then say that a monoidal complete $n$-fold Segal space $\mathcal{C}$ \emph{has duals} if it has adjoints (after completion) when regarded as an $(n+1)$-fold Segal space. \end{defn} \begin{defn} A symmetric monoidal or $E_{k}$-monoidal complete $n$-fold Segal object in $\mathcal{X}$ is a commutative algebra or an $E_{k}$-algebra in $\CSS^{n}(\mathcal{X})$, respectively.
-We say a symmetric monoidal or $E_{k}$-monoidal complete $n$-fold Segal object \emph{has duals} if the underlying monoidal complete $n$-fold Segal object has duals. \end{defn}
+\begin{defn} We say that a monoidal complete $n$-fold Segal space $\mathcal{C}$ \emph{has duals} if it has adjoints when regarded as an $(n+1)$-fold Segal space.
+We also say a symmetric monoidal or $\mathbb{E}_{k}$-monoidal complete $n$-fold Segal object \emph{has duals} if the underlying monoidal complete $n$-fold Segal object has duals. \end{defn}